7th Total Security Conference Jakarta

 Networking Morning Coffee Break

-The Immediate Road Ahead: Enhancing Cyber Security Preparedness through Increased Collaboration
+The Immediate Road Ahead: Enhancing Cyber Security Preparedness through Increased Internal Collaboration

-- Best practices from relatively cyber-secure economies: how have they strategized and implemented a working mechanism of cyber-security
+- Best practices from large cyber-secure enterprises: how have they strategized and implemented a working mechanism of cyber-security

-- Growing internal resource pool for security professionals: collaboration with academia and cross-country agencies
+- Growing an internal resource pool for security professionals: how meaningful collaboration with internal stakeholders could enhance preparedness

 Networking Lunch and End of Conference